AldoSuba/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

 ---
-id: remote-plugin-execution
+id: hosted-plugin-execution
-title: Remote plugin execution
+title: Hosted plugin execution
 ---

 One of the greatest challenges with Protobuf code generation is the complexity of working with `protoc` and custom plugins.
 Time and time again we've heard that developers want the benefits of code generation, but the existing tooling gets in the way.